guysopher/waterlock-local-sms-auth/README.md

 waterlock-phone-sms-auth is a module for [waterlock](http://waterlock.ninja/) providing a local authentication method for users based on phone number and sms code.

-It's a complete version of waterlock-local-sms-auth, with simplified api and connection to twillio.
+It's a reworked version of waterlock-local-sms-auth, with simplified api and connection to twillio.

 ## Installation